-In responding to the coronavirus, businesses should imitate Kennedy’s situation by building a core, but highly-diverse team of specialists and decision-makers who can gather, process, and react to critical information in real time.
+In responding to the coronavirus, businesses should build a core, but highly-diverse team of specialists and decision-makers who can gather, process, and react to critical information in real time.

-This will allow leaders to coordinate between functionally distant parts of the organization and leverage the creativity of the organization’s most talented members.
-This can be both virtual and in person.
+This will allow leaders to coordinate between functionally distant parts of the organisation and leverage the creativity of the organisation’s most talented members.
+This Situation Room can be both virtual and in person.

 2. Who’s in the Situation Room?

-To steer your organization through the COVID-19 uncertainty and position it to thrive in the post-COVID era, leaders need to leverage the know-how and creativity of their organization’s best minds.
+To steer your organisation through the COVID-19 uncertainty and position it to thrive in the post-COVID era, leaders need to leverage the know-how and creativity of their organisation’s best minds.
 This means expanding the Situation Room’s occupants beyond the traditional board and management team, making rooms for functional experts, innovators, and other employees whose perspectives can help management make fast, informed, and far-reaching decisions.